akeyess/Analysis.flipsidecrypto/README.md

 # Analysis.flipsidecrypto
-Repository for projects completed data analysis projects from flipsidecrypto.xyz.
-SQL queries created to solve problems are broken down here, while the results of the query can be found linked in each project description.
-Linked is a dashboard with visualizations, results tables, and brief summaries.
+Repository for completed data analysis projects from flipsidecrypto.xyz.
+Problem solving SQL queries are broken down here, while the results of the query can be found linked in each project description.
+Linked is a dashboard containing visualizations, results tables, and brief summaries.

-# #project1- [Terra] 2.
-UST Deposits on Anchor Protocol
+# #project1a- [Terra] UST Deposits on Anchor Protocol

-## How much UST was deposited into Anchor in the past 30 days?
+## *How much UST was deposited into Anchor daily in the past 30 days?*

 ```